dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

             containerPort: 5000
       restartPolicy: Always
 ```

+Just to explain: <br/>
+`.metadata.name: api-backend` - Instructs k8s to name our deployment "api-backend" so we can reference it via kubectl, from other manifests, etc. <br/>
+`.spec: ` - Specifies the blueprint for our deployment. <br/>

 ### 4. Configure MVC Deployment
 Augment the second Deployment object configuration with the following markup to specify the setup for our frontend ASP.NET MVC solution: